DC 7006Cardiovascular System38 CFR § 4.104

 The VA rates Myocardial infarction under Diagnostic Code (DC) 7006, governed by 38 CFR 38 CFR § 4.104.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Myocardial infarction?
+What happens at the C&P exam for Myocardial infarction?

 Get a Personalized Rating Analysis